ONTHEFRITTZ/The-Dak-and-Chog-Tavern/docs/DCmon.md

    - Paymaster operations remain the same; the agent simply sources gas tokens from DCmon liquidity.

 6. **Reward Pool Distribution**
-   - On-chain or off-chain logic to determine “top players” in each epoch.
+   - On-chain or off-chain logic to determine "top players" in each epoch.
    - Admin/keeper triggers `distributePlayerReward` for the winners.
    - Rewards can be paid in DCmon or converted to MON/USDC first.

 ## Immediate Implementation Notes

 - `DCMon.sol` currently mints/burns 1:1 with underlying WMON (minted 1:1 from native MON).
 Adjust exchange rate later when a staking contract is integrated (e.g., via shares and total underlying tracking).
 - The contract assumes the operator will transfer rewards in MON.
-Good enough for MVP – swap logic can be refined.
+Good enough for MVP - swap logic can be refined.
 - Logging/encryption: backend needs to persist encrypted JSON entries.
 Recommend libsodium/TweetNaCl with a key stored offline.
 - Swap path: initially stub with a simple swap contract or direct treasury-controlled liquidity; later integrate Monad DEX (when available).
 - Ensure paymaster funding logic is unit-tested to avoid runbook surprises.